 Stephen joined Watsi on February 2nd, 2016.
-Four years ago, Stephen became the 2148th member to automatically support a new Watsi patient every month.
-Stephen's most recent donation traveled 2,100 miles to support Blessed, a young boy from Kenya, to fund a surgery to close a colostomy.
+Five years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephen's most recent donation traveled 2,100 miles to support Lomnyak, a 5-year-old boy from Tanzania, to fund a spina bifida repair surgery.

 Stephen has funded healthcare for 37 patients in 8 countries.